parrt/bookish/examples/matrix-calculus/matrix-calculus.md

 \\[ \mathbf{w}_{t+1} = \mathbf{w}_{t} - \eta \frac{\partial C}{\partial \mathbf{w}} \\]

-Because the gradient indicates the direction of higher cost, we want to update $\mathbf{x}$ in the opposite direction.
+Because the gradient indicates the direction of higher cost, we want to update $\mathbf{w}$ in the opposite direction.

 ### The derivative with respect to the bias